Winchester Dam: History

 In spring of 1890, a man named Henry Dumbleton purchased the small town of Winchester, Oregon with plan for the area to become an industrial site.
 Dumbleton saw the nearby river as the ideal location for a dam, which would supply power to the proposed industrial buildings.
-The construction contract for the dam was awarded to contractor Charles A. Briggs in June of 1890.
-The project was completed in October of 1890, and a grand opening festival was held in November 1890.
+The construction contract for the dam was awarded to contractor Charles A. Briggs in June 1890.
+The project was completed in October 1890, and a grand opening festival was held in November 1890.

 The dam was purchased by two men from Pittsburgh, J L Kendall, and S A Kendall in 1907.
 After the Kendalls took over ownership, the dam saw major developments, including raising its head to fourteen feet.
 The raised height of the dam was constructed over the original log cribs, encasing the structure in concrete and gravel.

 On May 1, 1911, a fire broke out and destroyed the powerhouse on the southern bank.
 The damage done by the fire was estimated to be $38,000.
 A new powerhouse made from concrete was rebuilt in its place.

-In July 1923, the dam was again sold, being acquired by a Medford, Oregon based company, California Oregon Power Company (COPCO).The first fish ladder was constructed by COPCO in 1923, which was later upgraded in 1939, with assistance from Oregon Department of Fish and Wildlife.
+In July 1923, the dam was again sold, being acquired by a Medford, Oregon based company, California Oregon Power Company (COPCO).
+The first fish ladder was constructed by COPCO in 1923, which was later upgraded in 1939, with assistance from Oregon Department of Fish and Wildlife.

 A flood in 1964 caused catastrophic damage to the powerhouse, leading electrical generation from the dam to cease in 1965.

 Public safety

 The dam is officially categorized as "high hazard" by the Oregon Department of Water Resources, primarily due to likely loss of life in the case of dam failure among the people who frequent the river, parks, and boat ramps just downstream.
-Following an annual inspection in October 2019, state officials downgraded Winchester Dam’s condition to "poor," requested that the owners hire an engineer to comprehensively inspect its structure, and warned the owners to address known dam safety issues soon.
+Following an annual inspection in October 2019, state officials downgraded Winchester Dam's condition to "poor," requested that the owners hire an engineer to comprehensively inspect its structure, and warned the owners to address known dam safety issues soon.
 According to the 2019 inspection report, Winchester Dam has not received a comprehensive structural inspection, nor have the owners updated the dam's required emergency action plan, since 1987.